hassio-addons/addon-unifi/README.md

 Backups are created in `/backup/unifi`.
 You can access this folder using the normal Hass.io methods (e.g., using Samba, Terminal, SSH).

-## Migrating
+## Migrating from an existing controller

-If you want to migrate from a existing controller to the controller provided by this addon, Ubiquiti has an exellent tutorial on this:
+If you want to migrate from an existing controller to the controller provided by this addon, Ubiquiti has an exellent tutorial on this:

 <https://help.ubnt.com/hc/en-us/articles/115002869188>